nicobenz/GameStudies-ActionRequests/README.md

 # GameStudies-ActionRequests
 ## What to expect in this repo
-Here I investigate if there is a possibility to draw development curves of action request speech acts in video games.
+Here I investigate the possibility to draw prevalence curves of action request speech acts in video games.
 Action requests aim to make the player do something, like *go*, *help*, *talk* or *find*.
-These speech acts are imperative in a sense but not in a forced way.
+These speech acts can take the form of imperatives or commands like *Help me!* and also more indirect forms or implied requests like *I need help!* or *If someone could help me!*.
-They are like instructions given to the player rather than the players avatar, so they are somewhat meta-narrative while being part of the narration.
+They are like instructions given to the player rather than the players ingame character, so they are somewhat meta-narrative while still being part of the narration.

+While it is imposdible or at least too difficult to capture all kinds of implied action request speech acts using NLP tools, I came up with the following approaches to analyse at least the more obvious ones:

 ## Possible approaches
 ### Transcript data
-The first approach revolves around using game transcripts from [Game Scripts Wiki](https://game-scripts-wiki.blogspot.com/) and transcribed audio using OpenAI's Whisper from YouTube videos of no commentary gameplay walkthroughs of multiple channels (currently ~10,000 hours of audio downloaded).
+The first approach revolves around using game transcripts from [Game Scripts Wiki](https://game-scripts-wiki.blogspot.com/) and transcribed audio using OpenAI's Whisper from YouTube videos of no commentary gameplay walkthroughs of multiple channels (currently i have ~10,000 hours of audio downloaded).
 This would yield text data of all spoken content of a game that can then be parsed to find action request speech acts.
+The transcripts from [Game Scripts Wiki](https://game-scripts-wiki.blogspot.com/) could be used as a benchmark for the transcription models performance since they are human generated and can be considered the quality goal or gold standard.

+#### Basic methodology
+In order to find action request speech acts, the transcripts will be analysed with standard NLP methods, mainly to find imperative verb forms.
+Using 200 moving bigrams of the length of 1/10th of the full text, there are 200 windows that can be analysed for the prevalence of different imperative verbs.
+Using term frequencies, prevalence curves can be plotted to visualize the develeopment of action requests along the course of the game plot.

 #### Pros of this approach:
   - transcription can be treated as linear development of game progress